layanka/hadron/README.md

 For mobility:
 - Mini Robot Rover Chassis Kit (you'll need extra spacers if you have the AI Kit as well)
 - A simple 4xAA holder (similar to https://www.adafruit.com/product/830) to power the Crickit
 - A power bank to power the Raspberry Pi. hard to find a good one for the Pi 5.
-This one works: https://www.amazon.ca/-/fr/dp/B0DD3JZ1QR?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1
+This one works: https://www.amazon.ca/-/fr/dp/B0DD3JZ1QR?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1.
+Look for something small, with at least one output of 25W+.
+The Pi 5 needs 5V and 3A, I have not found any that fits the bill perfectly, aside from dedicated solutions in the type a UPS with extension circuit board which might be what you're looking for if you're looking for a robust solution.

+Note that nothing fits perfectly here: Staking 3 boards requires extra parts (pin extensions, etc.), the Rover Kit was not meant for the Pi 5 originally and not for 3 boards, you will need to strip some wires, etc.